JM-Garces/agila-auth-keep-alive/README.md

 ## 🔧 How It Works

-- Triggers every 6 minutes using GitHub Actions.
+- Triggers every 6 minutes using GitHub Actions. (nagdagdag ako external cron job, every 5 minutes na sya)
 - Sends a POST request to `/api/auth/login` endpoint.
 - Prevents the server from going idle.